 For the first edition in 2014, three technical sub-challenges have been organised: Precision Take-off & Landing, GPS Denied Navigation, and Sense & Avoid.
 The event will take place in Kenya 8 - 16 November at the Northern Rangelands Trust.
 The written application deadline is 28 February 2014.

 UAV Outback Rescue

 Outback Joe is lost in the Australian outback and desperately needs assistance.
 You must develop a UAV that is capable of locating Outback Joe and delivering an emergency package to him.
 Over a 60 minute period teams launch their aircraft, conduct their search and locate Outback Joe.
 Once he has been found a GPS coordinate representing Outback Joe's location must be provided to the judges.
 The competition is open to Australian and international aerospace enthusiasts of all stripes.

-The next challenge takes place in 22nd - 26th September 2014 and sports a first prize of $53,000 for a successful rescue!
+The next challenge takes place in Kingaroy, Queensland on 22 - 25 September and sports a first prize of $50,000 for a successful rescue!